baasket/datavis/README.md

-# datavis
+# CinémAR
-A uni project for a data visualization course.
+CinémAR is a uni project for a data visualization course.

 This is uploaded as a lightweight Unity Project.
 Inside the only scene, one should type their IMDB API key (one the DataFetcher instance).
 Such a key can